Cabbache/OmegleMITM/README.md

 ### Warnings ###
 * Beware it does not clean up background processes.
 * You can easily get your IP banned using this.
+* The script does not support text based MITM.